vojay-dev/vojay-dev.github.io/_posts/2024-12-23-local-ai-ollama.md

 If you imagine reading the article and having a mind map as a reference for later, your learning process can become significantly more effective, almost like a cheat.

+{: .note }
-> Keep in mind that a significant reason mind maps are so helpful is that the creation process requires you to distill complex information into a few bullet points and connect them in a logical order.
+Keep in mind that a significant reason mind maps are so helpful is that the creation process requires you to distill complex information into a few bullet points and connect them in a logical order.
 This creative process plays a crucial role in internalizing and learning the information, such as from a great article like the on from Yaakov.
 This benefit is completely lost when an AI generates the content for you.
 Personally, I find these AI generated mind maps most useful as a reference tool.
 I create them after exploring an article or documentation to have a cheat sheet that triggers my memory later.
 Learning is an individual process, so find what works best for you.
 However, do not overlook AI; it can significantly enhance your learning productivity.

 Moreover, since everything runs locally, you can use this to create mind maps of confidential or internal information, such as project documentation or concepts.